nimisha-sunilkumar/student-management-system/README.md

 - Lists and dictionaries

 ## Note
-This is a console-based software development project (no HTML/CSS).
+⚠️ This is a console-based Python project and cannot be executed using GitHub Pages.